ladybug-tools/honeybee-ies/README.md

 # honeybee-ies

-Honeybee extension for exporting an HBJSON file to IES-VE GEM file format and vice versa.
+Honeybee extension for translating an HBJSON file to IES-VE GEM file format and vice versa.

 ## Sydney Opera House